Jane Antonia Cornish: Into Silence

+Constellations

 Constellations was released on July 27, 2018.
-Lux from the album was featured on WNYC-FM New Sounds and described as "a long-form spacious sound structure created from acoustic instruments like piano and strings, but stretched with electronics into an entire musical cosmos."
-Tom Schnabel at KCRW called Constellations "patient, virtuosic and mesmerizing" and included it in his August Music mix.
+"Lux" from the album was featured on WNYC-FM's New Sounds, and was described as "a long-form spacious sound structure created from acoustic instruments like piano and strings, but stretched with electronics into an entire musical cosmos."
+Tom Schnabel at KCRW called Constellations "patient, virtuosic and mesmerizing", and included it in his August Music mix.